’90 Day Fiancé’: Ashley Martson Gets Flirty With ‘The Bachelorette’s’ Christian Estrada

 Martson also appeared on Season 6 of the original 90 Day Fiancé, where viewers were introduced to the 33-year-old and her 21-year-old fiancé.
 The couple met while Martson was visiting Jamaica for a friend’s wedding and they immediately hit it off.
 Upon returning to her home in Mechanicsburg, Pennsylvania, she realized that the Jamaican tattoo artist had found her on social media and the two began an online relationship.

-Martson and Smith eventually married, but they struggled to stay together after Smith cheated on his wife.
+Martson and Smith eventually married, but they struggled to stay together after Smith cheated on her.
 Martson ended up filing for a divorce from Smith, claiming “adultery” as the reason for the decision.
 The termination of the marriage meant Smith, who entered the United States on a K-1 visa, was now in the country illegally since Martson no longer intended to apply for his green card.
 Smith was taken into ICE custody in July and was released four weeks later, as previously reported by The Inquisitr.

 The Jamaica native will remain in the United States until his deportation hearing, where it will be decided if he will have to return to his home country.